Flo3141/biolm_utils/README.md

 poetry env use $(which python)  # optional: choose interpreter poetry install # installs dependency libraries required to run the biolm_utils package (e.g., torch, transformers, hydra)

-# Two supported development workflows (choose one):

-## Option A — Recommended: single environment (easy to reason about)
-## - Create one shared environment (Poetry venv created inside the framework repo), then install both framework and plugin into that same environment.
-## - Advantages: exact runtime matches, no surprises from mismatched environments; easiest for debugging.

 cd /path/to/biolm_utils
-poetry env use $(which python) poetry install                 # create the venv + install required deps for the framework
+poetry env use $(which python)   # optional: choose the interpreter you want in the venv poetry install                  # create the venv and install framework runtime dependencies

-# Reuse the exact same interpreter/venv for the plugin so framework + plugin live in the same environment.
-# You can either point the plugin repo to the same Python binary from the framework venv, or install the plugin into the framework venv directly:
-# 1) find the venv interpreter created by Poetry: `poetry env info -p` gives the venv path
-# 2) install both framework and plugin into that same interpreter:
+# Now install BOTH framework and plugin into that same environment (single-env, recommended):

-# Example: install framework & plugin into the same venv (single-env)
+# 1) find the Python executable inside the venv
 VENV_PYTHON=$(poetry env info -p)/bin/python
+# 2) install the framework and the plugin (editable development installs)
 $VENV_PYTHON -m pip install -e /path/to/biolm_utils
 $VENV_PYTHON -m pip install -e /path/to/rna_saluki_cnn/saluki_plugin

-## Option B — Separate envs (plugin dev venv — what the Makefile does)
-## - Create a separate Poetry venv for the plugin; install the framework into that plugin venv so tests/examples run in the plugin's environment.
-cd /path/to/rna_saluki_cnn
-# Use --no-root to avoid installing the plugin repo as a top-level package by Poetry itself
-poetry install --no-root
+# 3) Run the quick demo (smoke test) inside the same environment
+poetry run python examples/quick_train_saluki.py

+# Convenience helper: if you prefer a one-liner that builds a plugin venv and installs
-# Inside the plugin venv, install the framework so the plugin can import and run against it
+# the framework into it, see the plugin repo Makefile (`make bootstrap FRAMEWORK_PATH=/path/to/biolm_utils`).
-poetry run python -m pip install -e /path/to/biolm_utils poetry run python -m pip install -e ./saluki_plugin
+# But the canonical approach documented here is the single-env workflow above.

 # 3) Run the plugin quick demo (smoke test):
 # Run the demo using the same environment that has both framework + plugin installed.